 ➤ The 50 crucial nightclubbers who set the style for a decade

-King and queen of the Blitz: Steve Strange wearing PX and Kim Bowen crowned by Stephen Jones titfer in 1980.
+King and queen of the Blitz in 1980: Steve Strange wearing PX and Kim Bowen in dress, coat and shawl all from the old vintage clothing store Cornucopia, then crowned by Stephen Jones titfer.
 Photograph © by Letac / Shapersofthe80s archive

 New romancing at the Blitz, March 18, 1980: Kim Bowen (elegantly titfered by Stephen Jones) in a clinch with Julia Fodor; skinny Jeremy Healy chats with (soon-to-be deejay) Jeffrey Hinton.
 Photograph © Homer Sykes

 A whirl at the Blitz, March 18, 1980: Julia before she became a princess and a couple of space cadets.
 Photograph © Homer Sykes

 The identikit Blitz Kid: drawn and annotated 1983 by © Iain R Webb, ex-St Martin’s, ex-fashion editor of The Times of London

 No Sacrifice was an alternative fashion show in 1980 organised by Iain R Webb and mounted for art-school refusés: outside Chelsea’s Chenil Gallery, Kim Bowen as ever sports a hat by Stephen Jones (right), Jeremy Healy at centre.
 Photographed © by Mick Hurd